Zegna: Luigi Fedeli e Figlio

-Founded in 1934 in Monza, it specializes in the creation of high-quality knitwear.
+Founded in 1934 in Monza, Fedeli specializes in the creation of high-quality knitwear.
 In a joint operation in 2023, Zegna and Prada each acquired a 15% stake in the company.
 According to the agreement, Gildo Zegna and Patrizio Bertelli joined the company's board of directors.

 Financial data

 Ermenegildo Zegna Group is the largest men's luxury fashion brand in the world by revenue.
 As of 2021, Ermenegildo Zegna operated over 500 retail stores across the world.
-In 2023, it reported revenues of €1,904.5 million and a net profit of €135.7 million.
+In 2023, it reported revenues of €1.9 billion and a net profit of €135.7 million.
 Approximately 35% of sales were generated in the EMEA region, 41% in APAC, 22% in North America, and 2% in Latin America.

 Corporate governance

 In 2021, the Group has become a public company.
-Consequently, Ermenegildo (Gildo) Zegna, grandson of founder Ermenegildo, took on the role of chairman in addition to CEO, while his cousins Paolo and Anna Zegna joined the board of directors.
+Consequently, Ermenegildo (Gildo) Zegna, grandson of founder Ermenegildo, took on the role of chairman, while his cousins Paolo and Anna Zegna joined the board of directors.
+From 1st January 2026, Gianluca Tagliabue has been nominated Group CEO.

-Zegna is the largest and finest quality fabric producer in the world.